NTT123/pax/README.md

 ```

 This is a bit inconvenient when we have to create these dummy inputs.
 Pax allows delaying these dummy inputs until a module is executed.
+However, you now have to execute your model once right after it is created to make sure everything is initialized correctly.

 ```python
 PaxLSTM = pax.from_haiku(hk.LSTM, delay=True)(hidden_dim=hidden_dim)